 How to Expand the pack Safely!

-Don’t think about adding a pet to your household or pack until you are absolutely certain your current four-footers are completely housebroken.
+Don’t think about adding a pet to your household or pack until you are absolutely certain your current four-footers are housebroken.

 If your pack gets too big, you may need to opt for an SUV that can accommodate all of your dogs!